cmorace/python-course-web/sphinx/source/lessons/lesson12.rst

 .. admonition:: Exercise 3

-    Define a function named ``print_element_in_list(any_list: List[Any], element)`` that takes a list as an argument and prints out the element if it is in the list.
+    Define a function named ``print_element_in_list(any_list: List[Any], element: Any)`` that takes a list as an argument and prints out the element if it is in the list.

     Extensions:

         1. Write a function to print the indices of an element if it is in a list.
         2. Write a function to print the elements between two numbers ``a`` and ``b``.
-        3. Write a function to print put all the even numbers in a list.
+        3. Write a function to print all the even numbers in a list.
-        4. Write a function to print out all of the prime numbers in a list.
+        4. Write a function to print all of the prime numbers in a list.

 --------------------